BookmarkFS User Manual

 BOOKMARKFS_FSCK_HANDLER_INFO_VERSION

-Indicates that the backend should print a help/version message.
+Indicates that the function should print a help/version message.

 These flags are analogous to the corresponding flags in the backend_info function of the backend API.
 See Get Backend Information.